-The Company is a party to a management agreement with Corporate Management Advisors, Inc., a company owned by Nick A. Caporella.
+Since 1992, the Company has been a party to a management agreement with Corporate Management Advisors, Inc. ("CMA"), a company owned by Nick A. Caporella.
 The management agreement originated with the need to employ professionals at the early stages of the Company's development, the cost of which could be shared with others, thus allowing the Company to have a more cost-effective structure.

-The management agreement states that the Management Company is to provide to the Company, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
-In connection with providing services under the management agreement, the Management Company is a twenty percent (20%) joint owner of an aircraft used by the Company.
-The Management Company receives an annual base fee from the Company equal to one percent of the consolidated net sales of the Company, plus incentive compensation based upon certain factors to be determined by the Compensation and Stock Option Committee of the Board of Directors.
-The Company incurred fees of approximately \$5.7 million, \$5.4 million and \$5.2 million for services rendered by the Management Company for fiscal year 2008, 2007 and 2006 respectively.
-No incentive compensation has been incurred or approved under the management agreement since its inception in fiscal year 1992.
-The Company does not have written policies and procedures with respect to related party transactions.
-The Company's practice has been that all transactions between the Company and any related person will be approved by a majority of the members of the Company's Board of Directors and by a majority of the independent directors.
+The management agreement states that CMA is to provide to the Company, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer and Chief Financial Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
+CMA, through its personnel, also provides, to the extent possible, the stimulus and creativity to develop an innovative and dynamic persona for the Company, its products and corporate image.
+In order to fulfill its obligations under the management agreement, CMA employs numerous individuals, whom, acting as a unit, provide management, administrative and creative functions for the Company.
+In connection with providing services under the management agreement, CMA is a twenty percent (20%) joint owner of an aircraft used by the Company.
+CMA receives an annual base fee from the Company equal to one percent of the consolidated net sales of the Company, plus incentive compensation based upon certain factors to be determined by the Compensation and Stock Option Committee of the Board.
+The Company incurred fees of approximately \$5.8 million, \$5.7 million and \$5.4 million for services rendered by CMA for fiscal year 2009, 2008 and 2007 respectively.
+The Company does not have written policies and procedures with respect to related party transactions, but the Company's practice has been that the services and performance of CMA, which are the only related party transactions, are reviewed annually by the independent members of the Compensation and Stock Option Committee and the Board of Directors.
+During the course of such reviews, the independent directors on the Compensation and Stock Option Committee have, on numerous occasions, proposed that CMA be paid an incentive due to superior performance based on various criteria, including the favorable outcome of specific negotiations and the performance of the Company's Common Stock.
+However, no incentive compensation has been accepted by CMA and none has been paid since the inception of the management agreement.